lucky3101/Spark_Mini_Project/README.md

 1. read DS1 and DS2 in Rdd.
 2.Join them on alteast first name.
-3.Then filter the data which contain ‘bachelor’.NOTE ‘bachelor’ is in small caps 4.Convert the dataset into DF and find the avarge salary.
+3.Then filter the data which contain ‘bachelor’.NOTE ‘bachelor’ is in small caps.
+4.Convert the dataset into DF and find the avarge salary.
 5. Save the file in csv format